Reduce

 Use data to reduce footprint

-As a subscribing customer, you get access to so much knowledge that used to be only for specialized experts in the field.
-And you get full information about the climate impact of all aspects of the lifecycle enabling you to relate and compare it to your own products and manufacturing.
+As a subscribing customer, you get access to knowledge that used to be only for specialised experts in the field.
+And you are presented with the climate emissions from all phases of the product lifecycle enabling you to relate and compare it to your own products and manufacturing.

 When you have screened a product in our tool and obtained a result, your work doesn’t end here.
 Now the most important work begins.
-Now you analyze your results to figure out how you can reduce the climate impact of your products.
-Our tool makes it easy to see which parts of the life cycle carry the largest parts of the emissions and with the alternate screening function, you can test various alternative design options and immediately see how it impacts the CO2eq emissions.
+Now you analyse your results to figure out how you can reduce the climate impact of your products.
+Our tool makes it easy to see which parts of the life cycle that carry the largest parts of the emissions.
+With the alternate screening function, you can test various alternative design options and immediately see how they influence the CO2eq emissions.

 Use the tool when designing